-Going to medical school is all about learning to take care of others, but practicing self-care is important, too.
-That's why the Well-Being Committee of the David Geffen School of Medicine at UCLA has stepped up to assume a key role in UCLA student health.
+While medical students focus on taking care of others, it’s also important for them to practice self-care.
+That's why the Well-Being Committee of the David Geffen School of Medicine at UCLA plays a key role in student health.

 The Well-Being Committee is composed of two student well-being representatives per class year.
-The third-year class may also choose an alternate representative to accommodate the schedule challenges that medical students typically face during that year.
+The third-year class may also choose an alternate representative to accommodate the particular scheduling challenges of year three.
 Any student interested in promoting UCLA student health is welcome to run for election.
 "The first-year students arrive on campus in August, so we give them a little time to settle in before holding the election in September," says Dr. Stuber.
 "Once they're on the committee, people tend to want to stay on it because they enjoy it so much."

-Popular events include fun stress-relievers like campfires on the beach, laser-tag outings, skating parties and Zumba classes.
-Dr. Stuber's office hosts outdoor yoga classes every two months for all-comers, complete with water bottles and yoga mats.
-Pet therapy at exam time also helps to ease the stress for students, who sometimes want nothing more than a furry friend to keep them company amid the rigors of medical school life.
+Popular events include fun stress relievers, such as campfires on the beach, laser-tag outings, skating parties and Zumba classes.
+Dr. Stuber's office hosts outdoor yoga classes every two months; they even provide water bottles and yoga mats.
+Pet therapy at exam time also helps calm students, who sometimes want nothing but a furry friend's company amid the rigors of medical school life.

-At the school-wide annual day of service, medical students band together to perform activities like assembling kits of basic supplies to distribute within the homeless community.
+At the school-wide annual day of service, medical students band together to perform activities, such as assembling kits of basic supplies to distribute within the homeless community.
 "The David Geffen School of Medicine is known for its commitment to and curricular focus on the medical needs of underserved populations, including the homeless of Los Angeles," Dr. Stuber says.
 "Students will find many opportunities to be of service [to LA's less-fortunate communities]."

 Class-specific events and activities are popular, too.
-One that stands out in Dr. Stuber's mind was the time a class made fortune cookies for fellow classmates as a communal study-break treat.
-"The 'fortunes' were all puns [about] the names of bones and muscles because this happened during the musculoskeletal block," she remembers.
+Dr. Stuber remembers the time students made fortune cookies for fellow classmates as a communal study-break treat.
+"The 'fortunes' were all puns [about] the names of bones and muscles because this happened during the musculoskeletal block," she recalls.
 "It was very creative and added some levity when people were studying for a tough exam."

 By Darcy Lewis